 Motorized Automaton for 4th July

-Lady Liberty celebrates by shaking her booty, waving a flag and burger.
+Lady Liberty celebrates by shaking her booty, waving her flag and burger.

 Video, description and detailed photos below....